kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 * Once Aggregator is enabled, all queries hit the Aggregator container and *not* cost-model via the reverse proxy.
 * The ETL-Utils container only creates additional files in the object store.
 It does not delete any data/metrics.
-* For larger environments, the StorageClass must have 1GBPS throughput.
+* For larger environments, the StorageClass must have 1 GBPS throughput.
 * Having enough storage is critically important and will vary based on environment.
 Bias towards a larger value for `aggregatorDBStorage.storageRequest` at the beginning and cut it down if persistent low utilization is observed.

 ## Key changes